voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 -   `ctx.selected` - the list of currently selected samples in the App, if any
 -   `ctx.selected_labels` - the list of currently selected labels in the App, if any
+-   `ctx.panel_id` - the ID of the panel that invoked the operator, if any
+-   `ctx.panel` - a :class:`PanelRef <fiftyone.operators.panel.PanelRef>`
+    instance that you can use to read and write the :ref:`state <panel-state>` and :ref:`data <panel-data>` of the current panel, if the operator was invoked from a panel
 -   `ctx.delegated` - whether delegated execution has been forced for the operation
 -   `ctx.requesting_delegated_execution` - whether delegated execution has been